oicr-gsi/queue_use/README.md

-# SGE Usage Calculator
+# SGE Queue Usage Calculator

 Calculate the usage of a Sun Grid Engine / Open Grid Engine queue using h_vmem and maxvmem from qhost and qstat.

 ## Requirements

 * Python 2.7 with [prometheus_client](https://github.com/prometheus/client_python) installed
-* The script depends on a system call out to qstat and qhost
+* Depends on a system call out to qstat and qhost

 ## Usage